 Make some fun jewelry using straws!
 These straw heart necklaces are totally cute and easy enough for toddlers to make.
 Threading the straw pieces is excellent for fine motor practice for tiny fingers.

-by Glue Sticks & Gumdrops
+Learn more @ Glue Sticks & Gumdrops

 4. Snowflake Busy Box

 Put together a snowflake busy box to keep toddlers and preschoolers entertained and engaged in the winter.
-Busy boxes are handy for long car rides or anytime you need a moment of quiet time to get things done around the house.
+Busy boxes are handy for long car rides, or anytime you need a moment of quiet time to get things done around the house.

-by Teach Me Mommy
+Learn more @ Teach Me Mommy

 5. Straw Rockets